Chocobozzz/PeerTube/support/doc/plugins/guide.md

       const streamString = streamNum ? ':' + streamNum : ''

-      // You can also return a promise return {
+      // You can also return a promise
+      // All these options are optional and defaults to [] return {
         inputOptions: [],
+        videoFilters: [
+          'vflip' // flip the video vertically
+        ],
         outputOptions: [
         // Use a custom bitrate
           '-b' + streamString + ' 10K'